maevelander/gift-a-product/readme.txt

 == Changelog ==

 = 1.1 =
-* New feature - custom email template
+* New feature - adds the ability to customise email template

 = 1.0 =
 * Initial release